ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 1, Second Class.md

 ~~~
 ```

 That's pretty good.
 But, we also want to stop if we are touching a wall.
-We only want to change y by -1 *if we are **not touching a wall***.
+We only want to change y by -1 **IF** we are **not touching a wall**.
 In code that means:

 ```ad-scratch
 title: hitbox, define change y